soudis/discoursesso/README.md

 ## Known Issues

+### SECURITY ISSUE!
+Duplicate E-Mailadresses in Nextcloud user base

+There is a security vulnerability if you allow for multiple user accounts with the same e-mail address in nextcloud.
+The reason is, that the discourse user matching algorithm works like this:

+1) if a user with the given user id is found it matches
+2) if no user with the given id is found it matches by e-mail address

+This can lead to the following scenario:

+1) User "alexandra" with e-mail address "alex@example.com" logs on to discourse: discourse does not find an acount for user name "alexandra" or "alex@example.com" a new user account is created
+2) User "alexander" with e-mail address "alex@example.com" logs on to discourse: discourse does not find an account for user id "alexander", but it finds the account "alexandra" by e-mail address and logs the user on to this account

+User "alexander" highjacked user account "alexandra" on discourse!

+Therefore make sure there is no way to create an account in Nextcloud with an existing e-mail address and do not use this plugin together with local discourse accounts!

 ### Issue with URL decode in Nextcloud 18 and below

 There is a bug in nextcloud versions 18 and below that prevents this app from working, please see https://github.com/nextcloud/server/issues/6822